 - The facility description – scope of operation, design philosophy, physical aspects, activities on the facility, surrounding activities, types and numbers of people present, mitigation systems

-- Summary of the formal safety assessment – A systematic risk assessment of major accident hazards (MAH) on the facility.
-This involves the identification of the MAHs, risk assessment that aims to demonstrate the effectiveness of the systems and barriers in place to manage the hazards are adequate.
+- Summary of the formal safety assessment – A systematic assessment of major accident events/hazards/ incidents on the facility.
+This involves the identification of the MAHs/ MAEs/ MIHs, risk assessment that aims to demonstrate the effectiveness of the systems and barriers in place to manage the hazards are adequate.

-- Summary of the Safety Management System (SMS) – A summary of the safety management system and performance verification systems in place that ensure the facility is managing its MAHs adequately.
+- Summary of the Safety Management System (SMS) – A summary of the SMS and performance verification systems in place that ensure the facility is managing its hazard and risks adequately.

-Safety Case Fitness Evaluation – To operate under a safety case regime, an organisation must have effective process safety management in place.
-Safety Solutions offer’s our popular process safety audits to benchmark a site/ organisation and make recommendations to close their gaps.
+Fitness Evaluation – To operate under a major hazardous facility regime, an organisation must have effective process safety management in place.
+We offer’s our process safety audit to benchmark a site/ organisation and make recommendations to close their gaps.

-Safety Case Execution – A safety case can be executed via a blend of internal resource and external resource depending on availability and capability.
+Execution -It can be executed via a blend of internal resource and external resource depending on availability and capability.

-Safety Case Auditing – After submission of the safety case, and organisation can be audited by the regulator to assess if they are operating to their documented safety case.
-Safety Solutions can perform a safety case audit for internal purposes to pre-identify gaps in their operation vs their safety case.
+Auditing – After submission, an operator can be audited by the regulator.
+We can perform an audit for internal purposes to pre-identify gaps in their operation vs what has been submitted.

 Contact us for any of your safety case needs.